zkwnism/Tako-Apparels/README.md

+#Please take into note that this website is still under development

 Tako Apparels
 Welcome to Tako Apparels!
 This website is designed to showcase and sell t-shirts of various designs and sizes.